abinit/abinit/doc/installation.md

 that are located inside the tests/built-in/Input subdirectory.

 Supposing test "fast" was OK, then you might issue the command:

-    **make tests_in**
+    make tests_in

 The test "fast" will be done once more, followed by the other internal tests.
 Again, we hope that you will get the positive diagnostics for the other tests.
 Of course, the "bigdft", "etsf_io", "libxc", and "wannier90" needs the appropriate library to be installed in order to work properly.

-For further information on these internal tests, see the ~abinit/tests/built- in/README file.
+For further information on these internal tests, see the ~abinit/tests/built-in/README file.

 You might now read the [new user's guide](../users/new_user_guide.html), in order to learn how to use the code, and then to follow the four basic